 Learn About Librium and Why Librium Withdrawal is Difficult

 Librium was the first benzodiazepine marketed.
-While considered one of the safer benzodiazepines, promoting Librium’s safety is a bit like promoting that it would be safer to swallow a razor blade than a sword.
-Librium, FDA-approved in 1960, became the prototype for the numerous benzodiazepine compounds that followed.1
+While considered one of the safer benzodiazepines, promoting Librium’s safety is a bit like promoting that it would be safer to swallow a razor blade than ground glass.
+Librium was FDA-approved in 1960 and became the prototype for the numerous benzodiazepine compounds that followed.1

-Librium heralded in a new age of tranquilizers, replacing earlier barbiturates that had gained great concern over safety issues.
+Librium heralded a new age of tranquilizers, replacing earlier barbiturates that had gained great concern over safety issues.
 Initially, benzodiazepines were promoted as less addictive and causing less cognitive impairment than their predecessors.
 Soon after the release of Librium and the offshoots, however, it became increasingly clear that benzodiazepine drugs can also put a person at high risk for dependency and addiction.
 Because of this, we see that Librium is not free of side effects as was originally hoped.

 These and other topics, including Librium withdrawal and other frequently asked questions about Librium are further outlined below.

 Off-label uses for Librium include acute alcohol withdrawal and as a bridge medication for cessation from some other sedatives.
 It is also used as a pre-surgical sedative to reduce apprehension and fear.
 These would be short-term uses and would be in accord with the recommendations noted above.

 The drug is not FDA recommended for children under the age of 6.1